mbrlabs/Mundus/README.md

 ## Building
 Gradle is used as build tool.
 You can simply import this project into Eclipse/Netbeans/IntelliJ as Gradle project and execute the editor:run task.
-Dependencies will be fetched automagically.
+Dependencies will be fetched automatically.
 If you're more of a terminal guy, type "./gradlew editor:run" and hit enter.